richardcrng/redux-leaves/docs/intro/README.md

 # Overview

-The guiding philosophy of Redux-Leaves is *write once, reduce anywhere*.
+The guiding philosophy of Redux-Leaves is *"write once, reduce anywhere"*.

 **Just want to see some code?
 Check out the [30 second demo](demo.md).**